-- Students have an idea about the place and the role of financial accounting in the system of management of the economic entity.
+- Have an idea about the place and the role of financial accounting in the system of management of the economic entity

-- Students understand the conceptual framework of accounting and the purpose, structure and content of the financial reporting in the modern market economy.
+- Understand the conceptual framework of accounting and the purpose, structure and content of the financial reports

-- Students understand the essence of accounting terms and to use them properly.
+- Understand the essence of accounting terms and to use them properly

-- Students have basic practical skills in financial reporting and interpreting accounting information under International Financial Reporting Standards.
+- Have basic practical skills in financial accounting and interpreting information

-- Students use strong analytical skills and apply them to solve practical problems.
+- Use analytical skills and apply them to solve practical problems

-- Students demonstrate an innovative, open and ethical mindset.
+- Demonstrate an innovative, open, and ethical mindset

 - Topic 1.
 Financial Accounting and the Format of Financial Statements1.
 The accounting system 2.
 The Balance Sheet 3.
 The Income Statement 4.
 Statement of Stockholders’ Equity 5.
 Statement of Cash Flows 6.
 Relationships among statements 7.
 Responsibilities for the accounting communication process

 - Topic 2.
 Investing and Financing Decisions and the Accounting System1.
 Overview of accounting concepts 2.
 Nature of business transactions 3.
 Accounts 4.
 Transaction analysis and accounting entries